Reimagining K–12 Professional DevelopmentProfessional Learning Maps 2013 – 2017

 We knew we also needed to provide insight into professional development for state, district, and campus leaders.
 Once a quorum of educators completed a survey, an anonymized aggregate map would be generated.
 Leaders can use this map to inform their group professional development planning and answer questions like “Where do my teachers need support?”, optionally filtering the data to just a particular campus or educator role.
 They can also supplement the PLM-authored resources with their own that support their particular way of teaching or implementing a skill.

-I worked closely with Christine Burke to design skill learning resources for educators.
+I worked closely with Christine Burke, the PD design expert on our team, to design skill learning resources for educators.
 Sometimes this meant providing graphical assets, sometimes it meant designing individual documents and interactive modules.